miwermi/kickstarter-analysis/README.md

 Figure 5: Outcomes vs. Goals

-By calculating "Percentage Funded" and the "Average Funded" (in additional data columns), it is possible to chart the outcomes based on month to identify trends in launch date to better understand how these dates might coorelate with campaign success.
-In the chart above "Outcomes vs. Goals", it is not clear what is actually going on, except that there may be many unknown reasons why campaigns fail.
+By calculating "Percentage Funded" and the "Average Funded" (in additional data columns), it is possible to chart the outcomes based on month to identify trends in campaign funding goals to better understand how this information might correlate with campaign success.
+In the chart above titled "Outcomes vs. Goals", pattern changes are precarious, but could be interpreted as higher fail risk when the funding requested is higher.
+In truth, there may be many unknown reasons why campaigns fail.

 ### Challenges and Difficulties Encountered